Family connections

 Community and local events

-Utah Arts Festival (June 19–22):
+Utah Arts Festival

-Downtown Salt Lake City at Library Square
+Downtown Salt Lake City at Library Square, new activities and vendors every year.

 uaf.org

-Utah Shakespeare Festival (Cedar City):
+Utah Shakespeare Festival (Cedar City)

 Attend a show or take a behind-the-scenes tour.
 Great for older kids and teens.

-Utah Olympic Park (Park City):
+Utah Olympic Park (Park City)

 Try ziplining, ropes courses, or alpine slides.
 Learn about Utah’s Olympic legacy.

-Visit a farmers market:
+Visit a farmers market

 Many communities around the state have farmers markets every week.
 It’s a fun, easy way to support local agriculture, farmers, and businesses.
 Plus, you can use your Double Up Food Bucks at many of them.
 Find a farmers market near you!